alexskr/documentation/docs/administration-guide/federation/setup_federation.md

 - The APIkey of this user must be used for the pull locations for duplicates (see bellow).

 ## Setup the UI
-In  the configuration file `config/bioportal_config_appliance.rb`  add/update `$PORTAL_INSTANCES` variable, all items with an  apikey  present we be enabled to be federate with.
+In  the configuration file `config/bioportal_config_appliance.rb`  add/update `$PORTAL_INSTANCES` variable, all items with a present apikey will be federate with.
 ```ruby
 $PORTALS_INSTANCES = [
   {